LispCookbook/cl-cookbook/documentation.md

 ;; TODO: [ ]check if clhs has a usable lookup function or if :hyperspec is required

 (defun ch (str)
-  "CH-ecks if 'STR  is in HyperSpec index, bringing match up in a terminal browser, or NIL.
+  "CH-ecks if STR  is in HyperSpec index, bringing match up in a terminal browser with inferior-shell, or NIL."
-  (CH 'DOCUMENTATION) => match HyperSpec & launch lynx" (let* ((root (namestring(clhs:hyperspec-root)))
+  (let* ((root (namestring(clhs:hyperspec-root)))
          (lookup (hyperspec:lookup str))
          ;; Only tested in console for now, with lynx.